Coaxecva/LongAGE/README.md

 # LongAGE: defining breakpoints of genomic structural variants through optimal and memory efficient alignments of long reads

 LongAGE is a memory-efficient implementation of AGE (https://github.com/abyzovlab/AGE).
-Its memory footprint  is  less  than  hundreds  of  megabytes,  while  it  is  at  most  fourtimes  slower  than  AGE  in  terms  of  running  time.
+Its memory footprint is less than hundreds of megabytes, while it is at most four times slower than AGE  in  terms of running time.

 The tool refines the resolution and standardization of structural variant (SV) breakpoints in highly repetitive regions at a single base pair.
-It is capable of refining read alignment oncea read has been heuristically mapped to a particular genomic location thatis expected to contain an SV.
+It is capable of refining read alignment once a read has been heuristically mapped to a particular genomic location that is expected to contain an SV.

 ## Compilation
 ```